GNOME/pygobject/docs/getting_started.rst

 Before we can run the example application we need to install PyGObject, GTK and their dependencies.
 Follow the instructions for your platform below.

+For full IDE support (incl. autocomplete) you will also need typing stubs available here `PyGObject-stubs <https://pypi.org/project/PyGObject-stubs/>`_.

 ======================================================= ==================================================== ==========================================================
 |ubuntu-logo| :ref:`Ubuntu <ubuntu-getting-started>`    |fedora-logo| :ref:`Fedora <fedora-getting-started>` |arch-logo| :ref:`Arch Linux <arch-getting-started>`
 |windows-logo| :ref:`Windows <windows-getting-started>` |macosx-logo| :ref:`macOS <macosx-getting-started>`  |opensuse-logo| :ref:`openSUSE <opensuse-getting-started>`